| |

 Who I Am

-I am an Assistant Professor in the School of Computer Science. at Reykjavik University.
+I am Assistant Professor in the Department of Mathematics and Computer Science at Emory University since 2014.

 What I Do

-My research is focused around distributed systems and cloud computing, and I am particularly interested in socially motivated real-world problems that embody deep trade-offs.
+My academic research is focused around distributed systems and cloud computing, and I am particularly interested in socially motivated real-world problems that embody deep trade-offs.
+My primary interests are on distributed data replication (caching, live streaming and multicast) and on security.

-Other research interests include mathematical modeling, data mining, computer security, randomized algorithms and epidemiology.
+Other research interests of mine include optimization, data mining, network science, wireless ad-hoc networks and epidemiology.

 |